ipavlic/apex-fp/README.md

 <img src="images/mapSome.png" height="100">

-Returns a new `Collection` view formed by mapping those view elements that satisfy `predicate`, and keeping those that do not unchanged.
+Returns a new `SObjectCollection` view formed by mapping those view elements that satisfy `predicate`, and keeping those that do not unchanged.

 ```apex
 private class DoubleAmount implements SObjectToSObjectFunction {